MalaBarthelom01/UspaCalculator/README.md

      		mvn test -DsuiteXmlFile=UspsCalculator.xml
          To run the UspsCalculatorSafari.xml suite on Safari, use the following command: mvn test -DsuiteXmlFile=UspsCalculatorSafari.xml

+##  Windows Environment:
+	Note: I did not Test it in windows PC.
+I dont have windows environment to test.
+But the code should work. mvn test -DsuiteXmlFile=UspsCalculatorIE.xml
+	mvn test -DsuiteXmlFile=UspsCalculatorEdge.xml

 			Attached is a screenshot for reference.
 ![email_Snapshot](https://user-images.githubusercontent.com/128941730/227891718-a4ef8d3a-0dba-4f57-beb4-819c78da3424.png)